ghorbani-mohammad/Crawler-Framework/README.md

 So you need define structure of a page, before creating the page.

-## What is structure?
-By using structure we define how we can get data within a page.

 ## How it works?

 You can setup the project by docker-compose utility.